OWASP/CheatSheetSeries/cheatsheets_draft/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 - Cookie Attributes - These change how JavaScript and browsers can interact with cookies.
 Cookie attributes try to limit the impact of an XSS attack but don’t prevent the execution of malicious content or address the root cause of the vulnerability.
 - Content Security Policy - An allowlist that prevents content being loaded.
 It’s easy to make mistakes with the implementation so it should not be your primary defense mechanism.
 Use a CSP as an additional layer of defense and have a look at the [cheatsheet here](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html).
 - Web Application Firewalls - These look for known attack strings and block them.
 WAF’s are unreliable and new bypass techniques are being discovered regularly.
 WAFs also don’t address the root cause of an XSS vulnerability.
 In addition, WAFs also miss a class of XSS vulnerabilities that operate exclusively client-side.
 WAFs are not recommended for preventing XSS, especially DOM-Based XSS.
-- Security Headers - These are relatively easy to configure, but ultimately have limited impact on preventing XSS issues compared to addressing the root cause.

 ### XSS Prevention Rules Summary